sqlballs/MicrosoftFabricPre-Con/README.md

 This github README.MD file explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.
 To download this Lab to your local computer, click the **Clone or Download** button you see at the top right side of this page.
 [More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

-You can view all of the [courses and other workshops our team has created at this link - open in a new tab to find out more.](https://microsoft.github.io/sqlworkshops/)
+You can view all of the [Workshops and other workshops our team has created at this link - open in a new tab to find out more.](https://microsoft.github.io/sqlworkshops/)

 <p style="border-bottom: 1px solid lightgrey;"></p>